cagross/outdated-plugin-notifier/readme.txt

 = 1.0.1 =
 * Fixes a bug which would have prevented translations from being added to the plugin.
 Feel free to contribute to the project and translate the plugin into a language other than EN-US.

+= 1.0.2 =
+* Fixes a performance bug which was causing admin plugins page to load very slowly.